 “We are disappointed with the judgment as we felt the evidence strongly supported us and I know we designed independently,” Storey wrote via email.
 “Unfortunately any case like this is about an opinion of a third party.”

 The logos are “strikingly similar,” the judge ruled.
-This goes against what Rich Energy claimed, that its logo is an independent design meant to reflect a modern take on the deer that live in a park in the English town of Richmond, where Rich Energy derives its name.
+This goes against what Rich Energy claimed, that its logo is an independent design meant to reflect a modern take on the deer that live in a park in the Richmond, London, England, where Rich Energy derives its name.
 That is, of course, the Rich Energy that is rebranded under Storey’s name.
 It’s complicated.
 A comparison of the two can be seen below:

 The result of that conclusion, according to the judgement, is that Whyte Bikes will get a choice between damages and injunctive relief for the infringement—forcing Rich Energy to stop using its current logo, presumably—or “an account of profits at its election.”
 Jalopnik has reached out to Whyte Bikes to ask what its official choice will be, and will update this story when we hear back.